--a novel in the form of a family memoir

 The poor girl was dying, but now prepped and anaesthetized, she was stretched out on the operating table.

 “Good morning, Dr. Smith,” the nurses said as did the new anesthesiologist, Dr. Maury – he was a handsome man; swarthy was the term.
 The line of his strong neck led down to broad shoulders and what looked to be a lean, fine physique below.
 Dr. Maury smiled politely at him, and Dr. Smith immediately turned to look at what was on the menu today.

 The skin of the abdomen was bared before him as he picked up the scalpel with his stiffened fingers.
 Perhaps he would give her a few months more of life, he thought as he automatically cut through flesh, fat, and muscle.
-His nurse placed clamps and a drain so no blood welled in the cavity.
+His nurse placed clamps and a drain so no profusion of blood would well in the cavity.
 At its bottom, there it was, the pancreas riddled with cancer.
 Searching for spreading metastases in liver and spleen, his rough fingers pushed the pancreas aside.